 Gaysians Are Beautiful: Why The Gay Rainbow Needs To Embrace More Colors Of Beauty

 “No Fats, Femmes or Asians.”
 All too often, that ominous alert appears in profiles on gay dating and matching web sites.
 It screams that the ideal of gay male attractiveness in America is not Asian, nor “Fat” nor “Femme.”
+It’s frustrating, especially because there are gay videos that include all of these profiles on websites similar to twinkmovies.xxx.
 This warning is also the provocative title of a comedy show from Alec Mapa, the self-proclaimed “America’s Gaysian Sweetheart.”
 Like Alec, I am also a gay/Asian double-minority.
 With the title “No Fats, Femmes or Asians,” Alec succinctly raises questions I faced my entire adult life: are Asian men unattractive to much of America’s gay community?
 Are we ostracized like others with “undesirable” traits?
 The truth is neither black nor white, but some shade of grey.
 Yet this much is clear: it’s time for gay men to embrace a more universal vision of beauty, one that appreciates every color of our rainbow.

 Let’s begin by defining the problem: the gay world has a mixed relationship with race.
 Because LGBTs are a historically oppressed minority, you would think we easily accept other minority groups.
 But the gay male community, especially in its most elite social circles, is predominantly white.
 In part, that’s because minority racial groups still are not fully integrated into the queer sphere.
 It’s also because power in America (gay or straight) has historically been concentrated in white hands.
 But mostly, it’s because the men considered most attractive, by the most people in our country, are “all-American” white.